Metaswitch/clearwater-readthedocs/Backups.md

 1. Copying the backup files to the correct location.
 2. Running the restore backup script.
-3. Synchronizing ellis, homestead and homer's views of the system state.
+3. Synchronizing ellis, homestead, homer and memento's views of the system state.

 **This process will impact service and overwrite data in your database.**

 ### Copying Backup Files

-The first step in restoring from a backup is getting the backup files/directories into the correct locations on the ellis, homer or homestead node.
+The first step in restoring from a backup is getting the backup files/directories into the correct locations on the ellis, homer, homestead or memento node.

 If you are restoring from a backup that was taken on the node on which you are restoring (and haven't moved it), you can just move onto the next step.